Bhagyadeep0/Personal-Portfolio-NextJs/README.md

 # Next.js + Tailwind CSS + Framer Motion Portfolio

 This is a portfolio website built using Next.js, Tailwind CSS, and Framer Motion.
-This project is a clone of the portfolio starter repository from cristianmihai01.
+This project is made with the portfolio starter repository from cristianmihai01.

 ## Features